 The Neighbors: Income

-The neighbors in the Audobon Park / Camp Taylor neighborhood in Louisville are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Audobon Park / Camp Taylor neighborhood in Louisville are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 45.6% of the neighborhoods in America.